Sugar Glider Facts

 Sugar Glider Distribution, Habitat, and Ecology

-Not surprisingly, the Sugar Glider evolved as endemic to Australia and parts of Tasmania, New Guinea, and numerous islands in the region.
+While the awesome Sugar Glider evolved in a restricted habitat range, where that is comes as no surprise.
+Not surprisingly, it evolved as endemic to Australia and parts of Tasmania, New Guinea, and numerous islands in the region.

-Individuals typically inhabit regions at altitudes of up to 6,562 ft (2,000 m).
-Being highly adaptable, it may be found in either temperate forests or rainforests, and occasionally in regions of scrub.
+Also, most individuals typically inhabit regions at altitudes measuring up to 6,562 ft (2,000 m).
+Being highly adaptable, it most commonly appears in either temperate forests or rainforests.
+But it also sometimes appears in regions of scrub.

-These arboreal creatures remain principally nocturnal in nature and seasonally-adapted omnivores by nature.
+These arboreal creatures remain principally nocturnal in nature.
+They further seem to be seasonally-adapted omnivores.
 During the Spring and Summer, it feeds as an insectivore.
-During the winter, however, it feeds on the gum and sap of various plants.
+During the winter, however, the Sugar Glider feeds on the gum and sap of various plants.